-1. Install circuit breaker between the closest branch distribution panel and the control panel (refer to Table V for amperage draw by motor horsepower).
+1. Install circuit breaker between the closest branch distribution panel and the control panel.
+See Table V for amperage draw by motor horsepower.
 The control cabinet is pre-wired and includes a door disconnect switch with overload and short circuit protection.

-NOTE: Always follow local, county, state or other government agency requirements for electrical hook-up.
+NOTE: Always follow local, county, state or other government authorities requirements for electrical hook-up.